atiqsayyed/nd013-c2-fusion-starter/writeup.md

 In the filter.py file, EKF is used.

-- We first design the system states [x, y, z, vx, vy, vz], process model, and constant velocity model.
+- First design the system states [x, y, z, vx, vy, vz], the process model, and the constant velocity model.
-- Then we calculate the matrix (system matrix) for the 3D process models with constant velocity and noise covariances.
-This is required for computing state h(x) and Jacobian H
+- Next, compute the matrix of the 3D process model with constant covariance of velocity and noise (the system matrix).
+This is necessary for computing the state h(x) and the Jacobian H-function.
-- For current state calculation, h(x), and the Jacobian H function are evaluated.
+- h(x) and the Jacobi H function are evaluated to compute the current state.
-- The Kalman gain is computed and is used for updating the state and covariance.
+- Kalman gains are computed and used to update the states and covariances.

 This is shown in the followin image
 ![img1](images/kalman.PNG)